ehrbase/documentation/source/09_flat/00_description/index.rst

 .. warning:: WIP

 The Flat format offers a simplified representation of a openEHR Composition.
-Data is represented as a map Human readable parts to value.
+Data is represented as a map of human readable parts to values.

 .. code-block:: json